 We've already taken a closer look at some of the higher-profile players linked (perhaps optimistically) with St. James' Park here.

 It's not yet known what kind of transfer budget will be made available if Staveley and co. complete their purchase but the assumption is there will be heavy spending.

 For a start, Rose could make his loan permanent.
 It was reported in March the Tottenham full-back isn't wanted back in North London and he has long spoken of a desire to return to the north.

 Two other Premier League players have been linked more recently.
-According to the Daily Telegraph, Benítez would like to bring Ross Barkley and John Stones in if he is re-appointed.
+According to the John Stones in if he is re-appointed.
 Both are surplus to requirements at their respective clubs.